Raining-Cloud/SSTD/README.md

 To use this library, you will need to have [CMake](https://cmake.org/) (Version 3.20 or higher) installed on your system.
 Then, you can use the following steps to build and install the SSTD:

 ### Manual
-1. Clone the SSTD repository: `git clone https://github.com/Raining-Cloud/SSTD.git`
+1. Clone the SSTD repository: `git clone --recurse-submodules https://github.com/cameronmcnz/surface.git `
-2. Move into the SSTD directory: `cd sstd`
+2. Move into the SSTD directory: `cd SSTD`
 3. Create a build directory: `mkdir build`
 4. Move into the build directory: `cd build`
 5. Run CMake: `cmake ..`

 ### Windows
+1. Clone the SSTD repository: `git clone --recurse-submodules https://github.com/cameronmcnz/surface.git `
-Run the `GenerateProjectFiles.bat` script, to generate the Visual-Studio solution. ai
+2. Run the `GenerateProjectFiles.bat` script.
 ## Licence
 This library is licensed under the MIT License.
 Please see the [LICENSE](https://github.com/Raining-Cloud/SSTD/blob/main/LICENCE.txt) file for more details.